theTinkerersLab/energia-lcd-thermometer-library/README.md

 # Energia LCD Thermometer Library
 A library for creating a graphical thermometer on 16 X 2 LCD in [Energia].
 It is an extension of *LiquidCrystal – Generic LCD library* in [Energia Libraries][el]

+# Features
++ Compatible with MSP430 Launchpad & Stellaris Launchpad
++ Multiple thermometer styles which suits a variety of uses

 # Installation
 Custom library creation is supported in Energia.
 Please refer this [tutorial][libtut] for further details.